6366295/br-trigger/README.md

-# br-trigger
-Broadcast Receiver Trigger App
+# Broadcast Receiver Trigger
+Part of the Broadcast Receiver Plugin.

+Receivers broadcasts containing IntentDescription.
+Build new Intent from the IntentDescription.
+Broadcast new Intent.
+Target of Intent is found in the IntentDescription.